-The School of Liberal Arts offers graduate programs in Community Mental Health and Teaching English as a Foreign Language.
+The School of Liberal Arts offers graduate programs in Community Mental Health and Mental Health Counseling, Teaching English as a Foreign Language and a masters of fine arts in Fiction and Nonfiction Writing.
 Our graduate programs reflect a commitment to the essential role that the liberal arts play in education at all levels.